Get paid through Medicaid in Maryland

 Laws and programs in Maryland that provide support to family caregivers include the following:

-• Maryland Caregiver Temporary Disability Insurance: This program provides temporary disability insurance benefits to family caregivers who need to take time off from work to care for a seriously ill family member.
+- Temporary Disability Assistance: This program provides temporary disability insurance benefits to family caregivers who need to take time off from work to care for a seriously ill family member.
 It allows eligible caregivers to receive partial wage replacement during their leave.